matuzo/DevToolsSnippets/debugimages/README.md

 [Accessible Images For When They Matter Most](https://www.smashingmagazine.com/2020/05/accessible-images/#decorative)

 Sometimes images contain useless information to pass validation or automatic tests.
-This tests checks if the value of the `alt` attribute contains any of the following keywords.
+These tests checks if the value of the `alt` attribute contains any of the following keywords.

 * alt
 * image